SABL-Projects-Online/SABL-Projects-Online.github.io/README.md

 > To collect real-use examples of SABL from all application domains
 > for the benefit of new users

 These examples supplement the [original guide](https://www.uts.edu.au/sites/default/files/article/downloads/SABL_handbook_2015a.pdf) written by Professor John Geweke in 2015.
-From these examples, a new SABL user (with a moderate Matlab programming background) can take code snippets that will be useful in their own application for such tasks as:
+A new SABL user (with a moderate Matlab programming background) can then learn by example, taking code snippets that will be useful in their own application for such tasks as:
 - [x] Setting up the Matlab global variables required by SABL
 - [x] Importing .CSV data
 - [x] Setting locations to store results from SABL, including saving the posterior sampling distribution of model parameters to .CSV